 If you join the Government Statistical Service (GSS) Fast Stream you will automatically join the GSS and the Government Statistician Group (GSG) because you will have passed a badging exercise as part of your interview process.

-- If further class room based training is required on the above subjects, this will be offered to year 2 Fast Streamers, subject to availability of trainers, number of potential attendees i.e. those requesting additional learning.
+If further classroom-based training is required on these subjects, it will be offered to year two fast streamers, subject to availability of trainers and number of potential attendees i.e. those requesting additional learning.

-- Intro to R and Intro to Python to be offered as class room based training in Year 2 (Fast steamers can also sign up to standard sessions in year 1 if they want to).
+Intro to R and Intro to Python are offered as classroom-based training in year two (fast steamers can also sign up to standard sessions in year one if they want to).

-- Cohort days – sharing best practice and learning from peers, other cohorts and invited speakers.
+All fast streamers will have access to cohort days.
+These days allow fast streamers to share best practice and learning from peers, other cohorts and invited speakers.

-In 2018 the GSS People Committee agreed to pilot the provision of a bursary (PDF, 298KB), in the sum of £1000 to all GSS Fast Streamers in the 2016/2017 cohorts, to be used for additional learning and development during year three and/or year four.
+In 2018 the GSS People Committee agreed to pilot the provision of a bursary (PDF, 298KB), in the sum of £1000 to all GSS fast streamers in the 2016 and 2017 cohorts.
+This bursary is to be used for additional learning and development during year three and/or year four.

-The full principles and process are set out on the GSS Fast Stream Bursary template (.docx, 308KB).
+The full principles and process are set out on the GSS Fast Stream bursary template (doc, 308KB).

-If you have any questions that cannot be answered by reading the full principles and process, please discuss with your Activity Manager in the first instance who can escalate your enquiry through the appropriate route, for example cohort leaders.
+If you have any questions that cannot be answered by reading the bursary template, please discuss with your activity manager.
+If they cannot answer your questions they should be able to escalate your enquiry through the appropriate route.